dcurrie/AdventOfCode/AoC_2020/2020_advent_notes.md

 HugoGranstrom's `input.split("\n\n")` to separate the groups, and learned a bit about Nim sequtils... wishing I used Julia for this one.

+### Day 7: Handy Haversacks ###

+Nim Tables came in handy, though a quick search didn't turn up a `reduce` or `fold` for Tables, so I resorted to a loop.
+Recursion for the counts was straightforward, or should have been if not for off-by-one tuning.
+I avoided the more complex parsing by using search/replace in the texteditor on the input.

 ---

 ## Stats